melissa-mondot/ravenous/README.md

 ## To-Do

+- Add dev dependencies to README
 - ENV files and secret keys
 - Express with proper CORS
 - login with local storage to save fav locations
-- image styling with animations
+- Image styling with animations

 ## Team